-Open for young adults with no prerequisite, although we recommend attending at least one of our weekend workshops or other camps and expeditions to ensure acceptance into the course.
-Ages 9-17 may attend the Wild Chefs & Herbal Medics running simultaneously, while ages 6-11 may participate in day camps running simultaneously.
+Open and geared for young adults with no prerequisite, although we recommend attending at least one of our weekend workshops or other camps and expeditions in the past for greatest success in the course.
+Youth may attend the Wild Chefs & Herbal Medics camp running simultaneously.

 Kim & Chris Chisholm are on hand all week directing our professionally-trained instructors who make up our hallmark 6-1 average student-instructor ratio critical for high-level outdoor educational programs.
 Read our FAQ’s for more details and check out our testimonials and dating back to 1997.

 Sunday 4:30 Starting Point: Sahara Creek Horse Camp, Ashford WA with additional transportation options from the Seattle Ferry/Bus/Train, SeaTac Airport, and the Puyallup Wolf Campus.

 Friday Ending Points: Sahara Creek Horse Camp, Ashford WA with additional drop-off options at the Seattle Ferry/Bus/Train, SeaTac Airport, and the Puyallup Wolf Campus.

 Training Camps & Expeditions are $795.
 To reserve your spot, make a $200 deposit and your balance will be due upon arrival.
 Cost includes everything from Sunday-Friday including survival knife, firesteel or field guide depending on topic.
 The only additional expenses you may incur for our courses are for travel and specific gear, although we have extras in case you can’t acquire something.
 You will also need to show you have health insurance, or check with us for recommendations on inexpensive temporary insurance if necessary.